Vandivier/afterecon/content/2014-11-16-americans-trust-government-less-and-less-because-we-know-more-and-more-about-how-it-operates-hit-run-reasoncom.md

 ---
-title: Americans Trust Government Less and Less Because We Know More and More About How It Operates - Hit & Run : Reason.com
+title: "Americans Trust Government Less and Less Because We Know More and More About How It Operates - Hit & Run : Reason.com"
 date: 2014-11-16 18:00:51
 author: John Vandivier
 ---